-Before we start with the Raspberry Pi Cellular IoT HAT, we will need to make some setup for our router.
+Before we start with the Raspberry Pi Cellular IoT Shield, we will need to make some setup for our router.
 The steps are as follows:

 1. Login to you routers configurations, by going to 192.168.1.1(generally this is the address for router configurations, might change for some router) from your Internet browser and login with your own credentials.